Biavax II Side Effects

 Generic Name: mumps virus vaccine / rubella virus vaccine

-Note: This page contains information about the side effects of mumps virus vaccine / rubella virus vaccine.
-Some of the dosage forms included on this document may not apply to the brand name Biavax II.
+Note: This document contains side effect information about mumps virus vaccine / rubella virus vaccine.
+Some of the dosage forms listed on this page may not apply to the brand name Biavax II.

 Applies to mumps virus vaccine / rubella virus vaccine: intramuscular powder for solution

-In addition to its needed effects, some unwanted effects may be caused by mumps virus vaccine / rubella virus vaccine.
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, mumps virus vaccine / rubella virus vaccine may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking mumps virus vaccine / rubella virus vaccine:Symptoms of allergic reaction - rare
+Check with your doctor immediately if any of the following side effects occur while taking mumps virus vaccine / rubella virus vaccine:Symptoms of allergic reaction - rare

 - Difficulty in breathing or swallowing

 - itching, especially of feet or hands